v 3.7.web 2025

 "Killarney ware," as it is referred to at auction, comprises popular and decorative antiques of yew, oak, or arbutus.
 Game sets, including chessmen, were produced alongside furniture, boxes, and trinkets.

 Killarney chessmen can be very varied: this is less a specific pattern as much as a designation of antiques by origin—i.e. chessmen that are also Killarney ware.
-However, many are slender, with pointed kings finials, rounded queen's finials, flower-bud bishop mitres.
+However, many are slender, with pointed kings finials, rounded Queen's finials, flower-bud bishop mitres.

 c.
 1800-1850